 - Liver disease (including cirrhosis) or

 - Pancreas problems—Use with caution.
 May make these conditions worse.

 Proper Use of This Medicine:

-A nurse or other trained health professional will give you this medicine.
+A nurse or other trained health professional will give you or your child this medicine.
 This medicine is given through a needle placed in one of your veins.
 It will be given slowly, so your IV tube will need to stay in place for up to 2 hours.

 Precautions While Using This Medicine: